ibrolive/terraform-rds-mssql-demo/README.md

 # terraform-rds-mssql-demo
-Terraform script to provision postgres database.
+Terraform script to provision SQL Server Express database.

 ## How to use
 ### Create database password file